Harmelodic/imdb-util-js/README.md

-# imdb-util
+# imdb-util-js

-A tool for pulling JSON data from the IMDb datasets.
+A tool for pulling JSON data from the IMDb datasets - written in JavaScript.

 ## Setup